6 Keys to a Customer Service Knowledge Base Your Customers Will Use

 Templates can also help you organize articles, so people will know where to look for the information they need.
 This also helps you ensure consistency and uniformity across your knowledge base.
 You can also enable a local navigation option for your menu that allows customers to explore specific sections of your database.
 This will allow them to explore similar topics or topics related to their original query.

 Once you’ve built your customer service knowledge base, it is important to update it frequently.
-This means that the customer service team can add and change information, depending on the issues they encounter.
+This means that the customer service team can add and change information, depending on the issues they encounter and the product changes you make.

 5. Add Visual Elements